RainingComputers/Flowmium/README.md

     watch ./target/debug/flowctl list
     ```

--   Build and push the example flow (NOTE: You might want to use a different image name if you running the test for the second time or prune docker images on your machine)
+-   Build and push the example python flow (NOTE: You might want to use a different image name if you running the test for the second time or prune docker images on your machine)

     ```
     cd framework/